AEC European Platform for Artistic Research in Music (EPARM) 2023

 • 150-word biography

-• Title that effectively summarises the presentation for a general audience
+• Title that effectively summarised the presentation for a general audience

-• A subtitle that gives the research question/focus area
+• A subtitle that gave the research question/focus area

 • 350-word description of the presentation, including: